brightdev124/clinical-KPI/SUPABASE_SETUP.md

 # Supabase Authentication Setup

 ## Overview
-This application now uses Supabase for authentication with username-only signup and login support.
-Users sign up with only a username (no email required) and login with their username.
+This application uses Supabase with a custom profiles table for authentication.
+Users sign up with username, name, password, and role selection (Director or Clinician).
+No email is required - authentication is purely username-based.

 ## Setup Instructions